openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 #### ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/Kde-logo.jpg)KDE Team

 **
-          [Sebastian Kügler: 4.6.0
+          [Sebastian KÃ¼gler: 4.6.0
             Available](http://vizzzion.org/blog/2011/01/4-6-0-available/)
         **

-I™ve just pushed the relevant buttons to make the release of 4.6.0 a public fact.
+Iâ€™ve just pushed the relevant buttons to make the release of 4.6.0 a public fact.
           Packages should appear shortly for your favourite operating system, I know that openSUSE packages are available from Factory now, so start your zypper already.4.6.0 Released.